May 1973 Popular Electronics

 "What does the timing of short shocks have to do with it?"

-"There is a recovery period just after the ventricle has contracted when it is particularly
+"There is a recovery period just after the ventricle has contracted when it is

-the 'T-wave' of the ECG display.
+corresponds with the 'T-wave' of the ECG display.
 If a random self-generated pulse

 of the heart, called a 'premature ventricular contraction,' falls on a T-wave, it

 can trigger fibrillation so that the heart, especially a diseased heart, can, in

 effect, electrocute itself.
 A pulse of external current penetrating the heart at

-"Currents of 100 to 200 mA are the values most likely to produce fibrillation when
+"Currents of 100 to 200 mA are the values most likely to produce fibrillation

-completely and allows it 'to start all over' in the proper manner."
+of the heart completely and allows it 'to start all over' in the proper manner."